Come one, come all,

 and come as you are!

-Holy Communion, led by our priest, is Rite II (everyday language!), with Bible readings, a sermon, Holy Communion, and hymns with our choir.
+Holy Communion is Rite II (everyday language!), with Bible readings, a sermon, Holy Communion, and hymns with our choir.

 Morning Prayer offers a time of prayer, hymns, psalms, scriptures, and reflection, led by lay leaders.